slukin/slukin.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a computer science researcher at the Army Resesarch Laboratory.
+I am a senior computer science researcher at the Army Resesarch Laboratory.

 My work covers visual storytelling, narrative intelligence, and multi-modal human-robot dialogue.